 The good governance principles identified by the Australian Stock Exchange (ASX) Corporate Governance Council may assist you in developing a sound governance model.
-More detail on the principles is available from the ASX website (www.asx.com.au).
+More detail on the principles is available from the ASX website.

 All CRCs must be established and governed as an incorporated company, limited by guarantee (the CRC Entity).